-Actors should be placed to maximize parallelism and minimize communication costs (which may ne high on distributed architectures).
+Actors should be placed on the architecture so as to maximize parallelism and minimize communication costs (which may be quite high on distributed memory architectures).
 With more actors than resources, one should also take care of load balancing.
-A simple heuristics is to place actors created by transformations on the core that minimize the load and communication cost.
-These can be expressed in terms of the execution and production costs of the actor during an iteration, values given by the type and solution of the actor.
+A simple heuristics is to place a newly created actor X on the core that minimizes the load and the communication cost.
+These can be expressed in terms of the execution and production costs of this actor X during an iteration, the values of which are given by its type and by its solution $sol_G(X)$ .

 Our experiments were conducted on a multi-core, single socket server, where communication costs remain small.
-Preliminary experimental results showed that the previous heuristics was not significantly better than Linux's Completely Fair Scheduler (CFS), even with transformations drastically changing the initial graph.
+Preliminary experimental results showed that the heuristics described above was not significantly better than Linux's Completely Fair Scheduler (CFS), even with transformations drastically changing the initial graph.
 We then relied on CFS, by running each actor in a separate thread with equal priority.
-When a transformation creates new actors, the Linux scheduler appears to place these new threads to optimize load balancing.
+Whenever a transformation rule creates new actors, the CFS appears to place these new threads to optimize load balancing.